NydiaGuo/Eat-Da-Burger/README.md

 Eat Da Burger mainly build by MySQL, Node, Express, Handlebars and a homemade ORM.
 The app has 3 basic CRUD functions:

-1. READ all the database from MySQL and show them to the DOM by using Handlebase.
+1. READ all the database from MySQL and show them to the DOM by using Handlebars.

 2. UPDATE a selected burger by clicking the `Eat it!` button, which it will hit `/api/burgers/:id` route in Express to change the status in the MySQL database, and re-routes the page back to the `index` page.